TRANSFORM THE FUTURE OF PUBLIC HEALTH

 To be accepted to this programme, you must have:

-Or a relevant first degree, at least at 2:2 honours level, or equivalent in addition to a minimum of six months’ work experience in public health or health care.
+At least a 2:1 Honours degree or equivalent in a relevant health related subject from a recognised institution.
+We are able to consider a relevant Honours degree with at least 2:2 or equivalent in addition to at least six months’ work experience in public health or health care.

-Exceptionally, if a first degree is not relevant then a professional qualification and experience in the practice of public health for at least two years at a professional level are required
+Exceptionally, if a first degree is not relevant, consideration may be given to those with a professional qualification and at least two years’ experience at a professional level in the practice of public health.

 To apply to this programme: